-IN+: Positive Input of the Auxiliary Amplifier.
+IN+ (DFN and SO Packages Only): Positive Input of the Auxiliary Amplifier.
 This amplifier can be used as a level detection comparator with external hysteresis or linear regulator controlling an external PNP transistor.
 This pin is clamped internally to 7V.
 Connect to ground if unused.

 OUT: Output Voltage Sense Input.
 This pin senses the voltage at the source of the N-channel MOSFET and sets the fault timer current.
-When the OUT pin voltage reaches 0.7V away from $V{CC}$ , the EN pin goes high impedance.
+When the OUT pin voltage reaches 0.7V away from V{CC} , the EN pin goes high impedance.

 SHDN: Shutdown Control Input.
-The LT4356-3 can be shut down to a low current mode by pulling the $\overline{SHDN}$ pin below the shutdown threshold of 0.6V.
-Pull this pin above 1.7V or disconnect it and allow the internal current source to turn the part back on.
-After GATE pin pulls low due to fault time out, the part can be restarted by pulling the $\overline{SHDN}$ pin low for at least 100μs and pulled high with a slew rate faster than 10V/ms. The leakage current to ground at the pin should be limited to no more than $1\mu A$ if no pull up device is used to turn the part on.
-The $\overline{SHDN}$ pin can be pulled up to 100V or below GND by 60V without damage.
+The LT4356 can be shut down to a low current mode by pulling the SHDN pin below 0.4V.
+Pull this pin above 2.1V or disconnect it and allow the internal current source to turn the part back on.
+The leakage current to ground at the pin should be limited to no more than $1\mu A$ if no pull up device is used to turn the part on.
+The SHDN pin can be pulled up to 100V or below GND by 60V without damage.
+In shutdown, the auxiliary amplifier turns off in the LT4356-1 but continues operating in the LT4356-2.

 SNS: Current Sense Input.
 Connect this pin to the output of the current sense resistor.
-The current limit circuit controls the GATE pin to limit the sense voltage between $V{CC}$ and SNS pins to 50mV.
+The current limit circuit controls the GATE pin to limit the sense voltage between V{CC} and SNS pins to 50mV.
 At the same time the sense amplifier also starts a current source to charge up the TMR pin.
-This pin can be pulled below GND by up to 60V, though the voltage difference with the $V{CC}$ pin must be limited to less than 30V.
-Connect to $V{CC}$ if unused.
+This pin can be pulled below GND by up to 60V, though the voltage difference with the V{CC} pin must be limited to less than 30V.
+Connect to V{CC} if unused.

 TMR: Fault Timer Input.
-Connect a capacitor between this pin and ground to set the times for early warning and fault periods.
-The current charging up this pin during fault conditions depends on the voltage difference between the $V{CC}$ and OUT pins.
-When $V{TMR}$ reaches 1.25V, the $\overline{FLT}$ pin pulls low to indicate the detection of a fault condition.
-If the condition persists, the pass transistor turns off when $V{TMR}$ reaches the threshold of 1.35V.
-The GATE pin remains low even after the fault condition has disappeared and the voltage at the TMR pin has reached 0.5V.
+Connect a capacitor between this pin and ground to set the times for early warning, fault and cool down periods.
+The current charging up this pin during fault conditions depends on the voltage difference between the V{CC} and OUT pins.
+When V{TMR} reaches 1.25V, the \overline{FLT} pin pulls low to indicate the detection of a fault condition.
+If the condition persists, the pass transistor turns off when V{TMR} reaches the threshold of 1.35V.
+As soon as the fault condition disappears, the pull up current stops and a $2\mu A$ current starts to pull the TMR pin down.
+When V{TMR} reaches the retry threshold of 0.5V, the GATE pin pulls high turning back on the pass transistor.

-$V{CC}$ : Positive Supply Voltage Input.
+V{CC} : Positive Supply Voltage Input.
 The positive supply input ranges from 4V to 80V for normal operation.
 It can also be pulled below ground potential by up to 60V during a reverse battery condition, without damaging the part.
-The supply current is reduced to $7\mu A$ with all the functional blocks off.
+The supply current is reduced to 7μ A with all the functional blocks off.

-LINEAR TECHNOLOGY
+TECHNOLOGY TECHNOLOGY